jonma0107/jonma0107/README.md

 <h3 align="center">A passionate full stack developer from Colombia</h3>

- 🌱 Web and mobile developer since 2018, with extensive knowledge in JavaScript, Python, PHP, JAVA and SQL.
-Trained with the fundamentals of SCRUM agile working methodology, implementing task management tool with TRELLO and GIT and Bitbucket applications for version control.
+ 🌱 Web and mobile developer since 2018, with extensive knowledge in JavaScript, Python, PHP, JAVA and MySQL.
+Trained with the fundamentals of SCRUM agile working methodology, implementing task management tool TRELLO and GIT and Bitbucket applications for version control.

 Having a Full-Stack approach, I have developed projects from the Back-End side through the Node.js runtime environment and frameworks such as Django and Express, managing to connect to Modeled Databases through MySQL Workbech and phpMyAdmin administrators.